Skip to main content

 " Chaliye," Pratap said without a reaction to his brother's words.

 " Ale le she is so sweet."
-Ratan hugged the baby girl as Ajabde turned with a warning look to her sister.
+Ratan hugged the baby girl as Ajabdeh turned with a warning look to her sister.

 " Aree Bhagwati?"
 Jaivanta Bai's voice made them stand up. " You are here?"

-" Yes Ranisa she was Ajabde's childhood friend before her father moved to Chittor, they stayed here," Hansa explained.
+" Yes, Ranisa, she was Ajabdeh's childhood friend before her father moved to Chittor; they stayed here," Hansa explained.

 " She is Pratap's best friend's wife now.
 That's Parvati?"
-Jaivanta Bai blessed the baby. " I am here to take Ajabde."
+Jaivanta Bai blessed the baby. " I am here to take Ajabdeh."
 She declared, staring at how royal Ajabde looked in her green and red lehenga and the traditional royal jewellery.
-She put on the dupatta to hide her face and held her cold hand and walked her to the hall.
-Pratap didn't turn this time as the sound approached.
+She put on the dupatta to hide her face and held her cold hand, and walked her to the hall.
+Pratap didn't turn this time as the sound approached him.
 He was more careful in front of a room full of people.
-All through the ceremony, they were more comfortable staring at the petals, lota, kund and purohit ji than the person in front.
-Shakti's hawk eyes were disappointed so were Ratan's.
+All through the ceremony, they were more comfortable staring at the petals, lota, kund and Purohit ji than the person in front of them.
+Shakti's hawk eyes were disappointed, and so were Ratan's.

-" Kya?
-You came here and she recognized you?"
-He looked at Kunwar Pratap bewildered.
+" You came here, and she recognised you?"
+Chakrapani looked at Kunwar Pratap, bewildered.

-" Yes, I just want to meet her once and tell her why I was here, I had my own reasons.
+" Yes, I just want to meet her once and tell her why I was here.
+I had my own reasons.
 I didn't doubt her for anything.
 I want to clear this misunderstanding before the wedding."
+Pratap looked unsure.

 " Baojiraj, do you realise we are in Bijolia?
 Everyone knows you!
 You can not meet outside or even inside the Mahal; it's impossible."